aravindwithu/discussion-api/README.txt

    	"express": "^4.16.3",
     	"mongoose": "^5.2.2"

+run npm init to install node modules.

-clone the director to you local path, go to the project path and enter the following  comment
+clone the directory to you local path, go to the project path and enter the following  comment

 $-: npm run start